MatveiAleksandrovich/API-ReviewsOnEntertainment/README.md

-# Entertainment RESTful API
+# API for reviews on entertainment
 ### Description
-API project for publishing reviews of various films, books, newspapers, etc. You can also add categories, genres yourself.
+REST API project for publishing reviews of various films, books, newspapers, etc. You can also add categories, genres yourself.
 I studied the advanced features of the django-rest-framework, and also worked with Docker, flake8, telegram API and set up a workflow for automated tests, pushing to DockerHub, deploying to the server and sending a telegram message about the workflow result.
 ### Technology
 Python 3.7